nodef/extra-amazontranslate/README.md

 ### install

 1. Run `npm install -g extra-amazontranslate` in console.
-2. To install this as a package use `npm install extra-amazontts`.
+2. To install this as a package use `npm install extra-amazontranslate`.
 <br>